zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_13_en-US_FREE_WILL.md

     3. Each level has genuine agency
-       The coherence at each level enables real choice The cascade is not a movie—it's an improvisation with guidance
+       The coherence at each level enables real choice The cascade is not a movie, it's an improvisation with guidance

     THE INFINITE REGRESS PROBLEM: